 The mission of environmentally responsible (green) chemistry is to avoid the use or production of hazardous substances during chemical process.
-The principles of green chemistry are described on the EPA website in the Resource section.
+The principles of green chemistry are described on the EPA website in the Sources of Information section.
 Whenever possible the following principles should be incorporated into the research plan.